Tipperary Parish Registers 1740 To 1880 Now Free Online

 Denis Higgins and Margaret (Lonergan) Higgins were parents to Eliza, born 1842 in Carrick on Suir.
 Eliza came to Manchester.
 She was married to my 2nd great grandfather Joseph John Gerrity.
 I am not sure if they came to Manchester married or married in Manchester, I am still trying to unravel that one.
 On the census his name his spelt Gerraty.
 I can fill in all the history of the Gerrity’s from Joseph John to myself.
 Struggling with anything before that.
 I do have some info on the parents of Margaret Lonergan though.
 Can anyone provide any additional information? stephengerrity@ymail.com

-3. Arlene melanson says:
+3. Arlene Melanson says:

 Looking for information on Cathrine Pearson and Christopher Pearson born around 1720.
 They had a daughter Mary and another daughter Cathrine.
 Mary married James Mooney.
 Catherine and Christopher lived in Cork.
 I’m trying to find who Cathrine Pearson’s parents were.